The Effects of Sleeping Alone on Your Body: What Happens When You Stop Sharing a Bed with Your Partner

 Drew and his team found that when couples slept beside each other, they not only experienced fewer sleep disruptions than when they slept separately, but an improvement in their quality of rapid-eye movement (REM) sleep.
 And the benefits of cosleeping don’t stop when you get out of bed.
 A 2005 study published in Biological Psychology found that women who cuddled with their partners had higher levels of oxytocin — aka the love hormone — and lower blood pressure.
 Leesa reports that people who co-sleep also release less of the stress hormone cortisol, causing a reduction in inflammation.

-See also The Impact of Sleep Apnea on Your Health
+See also The Surprising Impact of Eating the Same Foods Every Day on Your Sleep

 Sleeping with your partner improves your health, as well as intimacy within the relationship, literally synchronizing your heart rhythms, according to the National Sleep Foundation.
 Couples who sleep in the same bed experience a more fulfilling sex life and a happier relationship than those who sleep apart.
 But you have to do what’s right for you, your partner, and your relationship.